Click on the 'Play' button below to listen to our Live Radio Broadcast

 Skimstone Radio is Skimstone Arts very own internet radio station.
-Easy and free to access we've been using radio to share specially created music and spoken word, engaging stories and interviews for a number of projects including Imagine Your Seat, Who Holds the Torch?, UNITY Festival 2021 and Whispers & Shouts.
+Easy and free to access we've been using radio to share specially created music and spoken word, engaging stories and interviews for a number of projects including The Open Page, Whispers & Shouts, UNITY Festival 2021, Who Holds the Torch? and Imagine Your Seat.

 Find out more about these projects and listen again via our podcasts:

 On Tuesday 7 June at 12.30pm The Open Page shared songs, stories, spoken word pieces and poems inspired by narratives about the importance of learning and higher education opportunities for the diversity of communities including Gypsy, Roma, Traveller, Showmen and Boater (GTRSB) communities.